User Community Service Desk Downloads

 Scanned and supported objects

-Supported statement types and SQL syntax
+Supported statement types

-The following types of statements are supported:
+The following statement types are supported:

-• CREATE TABLE AS SELECT
+• CREATE TABLE AS SELECT (CTAS)

 • CREATE VIEW